LGBTIQA+ inclusion

 Becoming an Ally

-Allies are not identified as being heterosexual or LGBTIQA+.
+Allies are not identified as being LGBTIQA+ or non-LGBTIQA+.
 Allies are representative of the entire UWA community.

 Since 2002, UWA’s Ally Program has worked to create a supportive and welcoming environment for LGBTIQA+ staff and students.